Should You Switch Your Major?

 Are jobs available in the field or will it be very difficult to secure a position?
 If the job market looks grim, it doesn’t mean you have to sacrifice doing what you love.

-If you choose your major simply because you had to, that’s not a very good reason to stick with it.
+If you choose your major simply because you had to pick one, that’s not a very good reason to stick with it.
 Perhaps you’re lucky and you’ve decided it’s the right major for you.

 What other ways can students determine if they have the right major?